YuTeChang/PoweredByPace/docs/README.md

-# VibeBadminton Documentation
+# SportsAnalyze Documentation

-**A web app for tracking badminton doubles games and calculating money settlements.**
+**A web app for tracking badminton games and calculating money settlements.**

-> **📖 This is the main documentation file.** Everything you need to understand and work with VibeBadminton is here.
+> **📖 This is the main documentation file.** Everything you need to understand and work with SportsAnalyze is here.
 Detailed reference docs are linked at the bottom.

 ## Quick Start

 ### What It Does
 Helps groups of friends track badminton games (doubles or singles) during a session and automatically calculates:
 - Wins/losses per player
+- Win rates and point statistics (always shown)
-- Gambling net (from per-game bets)
+- Gambling net (from per-game bets, optional)
 - Final money settlement (who owes the organizer how much)

 ### Key Features

+#### Core Features
 - ✅ **Game Modes**: Support for both doubles (4-6 players) and singles (2-6 players)
 - ✅ Create session with players and financial settings
 - ✅ Default player names (Player 1, Player 2, etc.) if not provided